 Wisdom Tooth Extraction

 As children age into teenagers and young adults, wisdom teeth become an issue.
 Most of our mouths don’t have room for this extra set of molars.
-Sometimes, the teeth are impacted and don’t erupt at all, leading to pain and the chance of infection.
+Sometimes, the teeth are impacted and don’t erupt, leading to pain and the chance of infection.
 Other times, they erupt and cause the teeth to become cramped and crooked.
 Crooked teeth are harder to clean, and this can then lead to tooth decay or gum disease.

 Dental Care for Seniors

 As we age, we can develop oral health problems that we may have never experienced before.
-Our office provides dental care to address tooth discoloration, dental injuries, and even tooth loss.
+Our office provides dental care to address tooth discoloration, dental injuries, and tooth loss.
 For patients who want to brighten their smiles multiple shades, we offer in-office and take-home teeth whitening treatments.

 Restorative dentistry is one of the most important aspects of care for our patients.
 Many restorative dental treatments, like dental implants, dental bridges, and dentures, can replace missing teeth.
 Implants may be used alone or to secure prosthetics that restore multiple lost teeth.